Eco Church

 Flatweed

-At our Earth Day Eco Afternoon on Saturday 22 April, we built a nesting box for the church garden.
+At our Earth Day Eco Afternoon on Saturday 22nd April 2023, we built a nesting box for the church garden.
 We have several more nesting box kits available, so if you would like one for your garden, please enquire in church.

 Our picnic table has now been repaired!